DanielKeogh/com.danielkeogh.graph/README.md

 This library has largely been inspired by the library [QuikGraph](https://github.com/KeRNeLith/QuikGraph), with many ideas and algorithms ripped from it wholesale.

 I (Daniel Keogh) wrote this library because I could not find any fantastic graph libraries that are part of the common lisp ecosytem.
 When I have time, I enjoy solving [Project Euler](https://projecteuler.net/) problems, which are often most sanely modelled in graphs.

+# Algorithms

+This library provides a collection of popular graph-traversing algorithms for your convenience.

+## Search Algorithms

+### Bidirectional Depth First Search Algorithm

+### Breadth First Search Algorithm

+### Depth First Search Algorithm

+## Connected Components Algorithms

+### Strongly Connected Components Algorithm

+Also see [utilities](#connected-components-algorithm-utilities) for convience functions related to this algorithm.

+### Weakly Connected Components Algorithm

+Also see [utilities](#connected-components-algorithm-utilities) for convience functions related to this algorithm.

+### Connected Components Algorithm Utilities

+## Condensation Algorithms

+### Condensate Vertices Algorithm

+This algorithm condensates either a graphs strongly or weakly connected sets of vertices into a new graph, where each vertex is a graph containing the condensed vertices and their connected edges.

+TODO: Decide whether or not condensation just belongs under (Connnected Components Algorithm Utilities)[#connected-component-algorithm-utilities]

+## Graph Partition Algorithms

+### Kerninghan-Lin Algorithm